-About local government reorganisation and devolution
+About local government reorganisation (LGR) and devolution

-Our belief is One Oxfordshire delivers on this vision and is the best future for Oxfordshire.
-Read more about what happens next below.
+Our belief is One Oxfordshire, our proposal for local government reorganisation in Oxfordshire delivers on this vision and is the best future for our county.

 Currently, six councils provide services in Oxfordshire: